MayurHulke/mayur-blog/content/posts/why-love-debugging.md

 When the debugging process feels overwhelming, I return to these quotes like old friends.
 They remind me that my struggles aren't unique—they're part of a shared experience that connects me to the greatest minds in computing history.
 The bugs I face today are just the latest chapter in a story that began with the first computers.

-With that perspective, let's look at a practical framework for tackling even the most challenging bugs.

 ## A Field-Tested Debugging Playbook That Actually Works (16 Steps)

 For those interested in specific techniques, here's a comprehensive debugging framework refined by elite engineers over years.
 This covers the complete debugging lifecycle from detection to verification: